AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

    * *
      * Responsibilities
    * * Project work
-     * The default RSE job: given a project, learn the necessary scientific and technical background and work on it over time in close collaboration with the customers.
+     * The default RSE job: for a project, learn and/or apply the necessary scientific and technical background and work on it over time in close collaboration with the customers.
+This includes project planning when projects are straightforward.
        Primary challenges include ongoing communication with the customers.
    * * Garage support
-     * Help users with drop-in questions in garage.
+     * Help users with drop-in questions in garage and other short-term support.
 Questions may be anything, and customers may be helped directly, you may call someone who can help, or they can be directed to other help (with advice).
 Primary challenges include the huge variety of questions which may come, and the need to think on your feet.
    * * Project planner
-     * Meet with customers to create the initial project plan, considering the customer's actual needs and what technology can solve it most efficiently.
+     * Meet with customers to create an initial project plan in complex cases spanning domains and tools, including those we don't know.
+Must consider the customer's actual needs and what technology can solve it most efficiently and know when we must say "no" and recommend other options.
 Mentors junior RSEs in our project process.
-Primary challenges include understanding the optimal solution when even the customer may not know what they need.
+Primary challenges include understanding the customers needs and best solution, when no one yet know what optimal solution is, or maybe not even what questions to ask.
    * * Technical mentor
      * Work with junior RSEs in the execution of projects, giving pointers and co-working to teach the junior RSE new skills.